From the Church of our Lady to the Old Market Square, here are 17 photos of Dresden, Germany, that’ll make you want to visit immediately!

 I can officially say I’ve been to the most beautiful dairy shop in the world (as confirmed by the Guinness Book of Records!)
 Pfunds Dairy is a cheese and dairy shop like no other.

-Photos of Dresden
+My favourite photos of Dresden

-Any of these photos of Dresden make you want to visit the city?
+Do any of these photos of Dresden make you want to visit the city?
 I’d love to hear which one is your favourite so let me know in the comments below!

 Like this blog post?
 Then make sure you Pin it!